Actions and Detail Panel

 Duration of this walk: approx 2 hours

 You will just need to own a digital camera (DSLR, Bridge, CSC or compact).
-You can bring a lightweight tripod if you want but it's not essentisl
+You can bring a mini tripod if you want but it's not essential

 mob: 07977 562447